is now available! Read about the new features and fixes from November.

 The exit codes displayed in the terminal launch failure notification are returned from the shell process and are not generated by VS Code.
 There are many available shells that can be used in the terminal and hundreds of possible exit codes.

-• Try searching on the internet for your specific shell and exit code (for example, "PowerShell 4294901760") and you may find specific suggestions or known issues related to your terminal launch failure.
+• Try searching on the internet for your specific shell and exit code (for example, "PowerShell 4294901760") and you might find specific suggestions or known issues related to your terminal launch failure.

 • Try searching in your shell's issue repository.
 For example, if you are having trouble with WSL, you might find a workaround searching for your error code in the open or resolved issues at https://github.com/microsoft/WSL/issues.